MikeIbberson/site/content/projects/century.md

 ---

-While at [3merge](https://3merge.ca/), I designed and developed an AODA-compliant website for
+While at [3merge](https://3merge.ca/), I designed and developed an AODA-compliant (The Accessibility for Ontarians with Disabilities Act) website for
 [Century Welding](https://centurywelding.ca), a
 [Lincoln Electric](https://www.lincolnelectric.com/en)
 brand.
-Additionally, I created a custom back-office order management system, using our homegrown framework, Q3.
+Additionally, I created a custom back-office order management system, using 3merge's homegrown framework, Q3.

 Initially, the client considered implementing WooCommerce;
 however, they liked the [JAMstack](https://jamstack.org/)